-Our Committment to LEED Certified Buildings
+Our Commitment to Green Buildings

 - Uses double-skin facade for passive management of heat flow and natural ventilation - a first in Chicago.
 Additional design includes a vast array of innovative environmentally friendly technology and recycled materials.
 Click here to learn more about this building's environmental features.

-Loyola’s newest building, Cuneo Hall, is a cutting-edge, high-performance academic center designed to be highly energy efficient.
+One of Loyola’s newest building, Cuneo Hall, is a cutting-edge, high-performance academic center designed to be highly energy efficient.
 Features include: